primal100/django_any_backend/README.md

 To enable migrations it is required to implement Introspection and Schema modules.
 Obviously not required if the backend is a remote api.
 Information about other features will be added soon, for now check out the example called testapp.

+# Contributions #

+Django_any_backend still needs work.
+It has only been tested so far in Python 2.7 and Django 1.9.
+More tests need to be written.
+Although Django_any_backend has no restrictions on many_to_many, the pickle_db example doesn't support it so it can't be tested yet.
+Support for distinct fields needs to be tested